jimburton/scrabble/chapters/Chapter5.md

 ## Interacting with users to play the game

-`ScrabbleCLI.Game` contains the code that interacts with users: taking input that it interprets as moves, passing that to the library and providing users with the response.
+`ScrabbleCLI.Game` contains the code that interacts with users: taking input that it tries to interpret as moves, passing that to the library and providing users with the response.
 The first thing we need is to be able to start a game.
 This is dealt with in two functions, each of which creates a new `Game` object then calls the `playGame` function.
+They are both in the `IO` monad.

 ```haskell
 startGame :: Text -> Text -> IO ()